petershin/liferay-learn/docs/courses/latest/en/commerce-architect/setting-up-and-creating-products/configuring-workflows-and-notifications.md

 ## Creating a Notification Template

-Kyle needs your help to set up notifications so that users are notified when an order is accepted.
+Kyle, the administrator, needs your help to set up notifications so that users are notified when an order is accepted.
 To do this, you must set up a notification template and an object action for the commerce order system object.

 1. Open the *Global Menu* (![Global Menu](../../images/icon-applications-menu.png)) and navigate to *Control Panel* → *Templates*.